pbanuru/pbanuru/README.md

 #### Seeking SWE / MLE Positions | CS @ UC Irvine
 ---------------------------------------------------

 Hi, I'm Pranav!
 I'm strongest in the areas of Python and Machine Learning.
-I have experience in model deployment, software development, and in improving performance.
-I've worked at two startups.
-At a stealth startup, I developed a customized text-to-speech service on AWS EC2 and created an a high-throughput API for it.
-At Open Paws, I deployed data labeling software with CI/CD features and wrote many automations for data ingestion.
-I have developed multiple projects involving Audio APIs, AI music generation, AI vocal separation, a language learning tool, a VR story game, and more.
-I'm looking to apply my skills, to expand them, and to bring something new into the world!
+I have experience in model deployment, software development, and improving performance.

+I've worked at two startups:
+- **Stealth Startup**: Developed a customized text-to-speech service on AWS EC2 and created a high-throughput API for it.
+- **Open Paws**: Deployed data labeling software with CI/CD features and wrote many automations for data ingestion.

+I’ve developed multiple projects involving:
+- Audio APIs
+- AI music generation
+- AI vocal separation
+- A language learning tool
+- A VR story game
+- And more!

+I'm looking to apply my skills, expand them, and bring something new into the world!
 Kindly reach out if you have any opportunities.
 I like to build things that make the world a more compassionate place.

+**Key Info:**
 * 🌍  Based in the San Francisco Bay Area
-* ✉️  You can contact me on [LinkedIn](https://www.linkedin.com/in/pbanuru) or at [pranavb373@gmail.com](mailto:pranavb373@gmail.com).
+* ✉️  Contact me on [LinkedIn](https://www.linkedin.com/in/pbanuru) or at [pranavb373@gmail.com](mailto:pranavb373@gmail.com)
-* 🧠  I'm am looking for work, so please let me know if you are looking.
+* 🧠  I'm looking for work, so let me know if you have any opportunities!

 ### Skills